-1. Discuss in pairs.
-What film genres do you like?
+1. What film genres do you like?
 What film genres do you hate?
 Choose from the list below.
 Do you have anything in common?

 Adventure films, action films, detective films, musicals, horror films, romantic films, sitcoms, westerns, fantasy, science fiction, dramas, comedies, cartoons, family films.